Ask Archie

 Scheduled Award

-• The Scheduled Award is the maximum Federal Pell Grant amount a student can receive during the Award Year if he or she attends full-time for a full academic year, and is based on the student’s Expected Family Contribution (EFC) and Cost of Attendance (COA).
+• The Scheduled Award is the maximum Federal Pell Grant amount a student can receive during the Award Year if he or she attends full-time for a full academic year, and is based on the student’s Student Aid Index (SAI) and Cost of Attendance (COA).

 • The student’s Scheduled Award is established by applicable Award Year Federal Pell Grant Payment Schedule.